-Research From southern New England to Downeast Maine, the environmental conditions that influence how lobsters grow and where they go are dynamic and changing quickly.
+Research From New England to Downeast Maine, the environmental conditions that influence how lobsters grow and where they go are dynamic and changing quickly.
 Understanding the rate and scale of these changes is important for fisheries management.
 The ALI is also supporting research to help lobstermen prepare for changes in regulations.
-Since 2019, the National Sea Grant Office has funded a total of 40 projects to help us better understand: Lobster biology and ecology - Growth, maturation, larval development, and impacts of ocean acidification; - Distribution and abundance, including ecosystem shifts; and - Interactions with other species.
+The National Sea Grant Office is currently funding 24 research projects to help us better understand: Lobster biology and ecology - Growth, maturation, larval development, and impacts of ocean acidification; - Distribution and abundance, including ecosystem shifts; and - Interactions with other species.

 Lobster fishery management and technology

 - Socio-economic lessons learned from the southern New England stock decline;

 - Development of gear technology;

-- Barriers to bringing new gear technology to commercial scales; and
+- Barriers to bringing gear to commercial scales; and

 - Bait alternatives.